-This Section includes the salary for the following additional personnel to be hired in FY 2022: ten (10) inspectors, three (3) official inspectors (supervisors), a subdirector, a financial assistant, and a clerk.
+This Section includes the hiring of the following personnel: ten (10) inspectors, one (1) official inspector, a subdirector, a financial assistant, an administrative assistant, and a clerk.

 Variation in salaries for the same position, i.e., certified inspectors, are due to individual pay rates based on years working for the agency and acquired pay raises.